Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Cycle lengths and Jordan form

-Now suppose $p < 2^k$ and show that $\binom{p}{q}= 1\bmod 2$ for at least one $q$ satisfying $0<q<m$.
+Now show that $2^k$ is the least $p$ with this property: Let $p < 2^k$ and show that $\binom{p}{q}= 1\bmod 2$ for at least one $q$ satisfying $0<q<m$.
 Define $q$ by starting with $p$ and replacing all its digits by zeros except for the first ``1".
 Then $\binom{p}{q}= 1\bmod 2$ by Lucas's theorem.
 This value of $q$ is less than $m$ because it is a power of 2 that is smaller than $2^k$.

 Thus the least integer $p$ such that $\binom{p}{q} = 0$ for all $0 < q < n$ is $p = 2^k$. \end{proof}